 Fostering independent play in young children takes time and patience.
 Some children are naturally more content with their own company but for others, playing independently can be a struggle, particularly if they have been entertained frequently as infants or had play done for them in the early stage of their life.

 Our eldest daughter is like this and it has taken significant and conscious effort on our part to foster independent play skills in her.
-For the past three years we have been following the advice of Magda Gerber’s RIE Parenting.
+For the past three years we have been following the advice of Magda Gerber’s respectful parenting approach.
 We are now starting to see more independence in her play and contentedness to be on her own as a result.

 Here are eight tips that have most helped us in encouraging our toddlers to play independently.